artefactual-labs/rdss-archivematica-test-data-corpus/README.md

 datacite.resourceTypeGeneral: collection
 @context: http://schema.datacite.org/meta/kernel-4.0/metadata.xsd
 ```
-( * ) _Please don't cite this DOI.
-This is a valid and functioning DOI (see [https://doi.org/10.5072/FK2JM29J5Z](https://doi.org/10.5072/FK2JM29J5Z)).
+( * ) _Please don't cite this particular DOI.
+This is a currently valid and functioning DOI (see [https://doi.org/10.5072/FK2JM29J5Z](https://doi.org/10.5072/FK2JM29J5Z)).
 However it is a temporary EZID DOI which expires 02-07-2017.
 It is given here as an attribution illustration.
 It will be replaced with a permanent DOI.
-This line will be erased when it does._
+This note will be erased when it does._